sei-jed-10/W04D04-MySQL/README.md

 <br>

-## You Do: Less Common Joins

-There are actually a number of ways to join multiple tables with `JOIN`, if you're really curious, check out this article:
+If you're really curious, check out this article:

 [A visual explanation of SQL Joins](http://blog.codinghorror.com/a-visual-explanation-of-sql-joins/)